Imbalances and Falls – Part 1

 In relation to sensory factors, balance loss is occasionally associated with sensory information contradiction (vision, proprioception, joint, and muscle receptors), which the brain fails to process.

-Direction of falls
+Direction of Falls

 The most common falling direction in skiing is the typical backward fall because of an unexpected slide or perhaps due to the apprehension of the spatial emptiness occurring while facing the slope.